- Mission & History

 - Manages time, schedules and prioritizes workload appropriately

-- Develops strategies for effective use of OT and non-OT staff
+- Develops strategies for effective use of Occupational Therapy and non-Occupational Therapy staff

-- Understands trends in models of service delivery and their effect on OT practice
+- Understands trends in models of service delivery and their effect on Occupational Therapy practice

-- Considers the impact of contextual factors on management and delivery of OT services
+- Considers the impact of contextual factors on management and delivery of Occupational Therapy services

 - Demonstrates ability to design processes to manage quality and develop program changes

-- Understands factors that promote policy development and provision of OT services
+- Understands factors that promote policy development and provision of Occupational Therapy services

 - Demonstrates knowledge of state, federal and professional standards that shape practice